 This incident raises urgent questions about the neutrality of Nigeria’s security apparatus.

-The public demands assurances that police and other agencies will uphold the rule of law without bias, especially during politically sensitive periods.
+The public demands firm assurances that police and agencies will enforce the rule of law fairly, especially during politically sensitive periods.

 The FCT Police Command’s denial may calm nerves temporarily, but the underlying mistrust between political actors and security forces persists.